criblio/appscope/website/src/pages/docs/cli-using.md

 fs.duration  	83   	Count	microsecond	525	class: summary,host: 771f60292e26,proc: ps
 fs.error     	7    	Count	operation  	525	class: stat,file: summary,host: 771f60292e26,op: summary,proc: ps
 ```

+- Note that by default, the AppScope CLI redacts binary data from console output.
+Although in most situations, the default behaviors of the AppScope CLI and library are the same, they differ for binary data: it's omitted in the CLI, and allowed when using the library.
+To change this, use the `allowbinary=true` flag.
+The equivalent environment variable is `SCOPE_ALLOW_BINARY_CONSOLE`.
+In the config file, `allowbinary` is an attribute of the `console` watch type for events.

 - Plot a chart of last session's `proc.cpu` metric with `scope metrics -m proc.cpu -g`: